DSLibrary/dslib/README.md

 doublyLinkedList.removeHead() //removes the head of the list doublyLinkedList.removeTail() //removes the tail of the list doublyLinkedList.remove(value) //removes a specific value

+###BloomFilter

+var bloomFilter = new dslib.BloomFilter(size, hashes);
+//create a bloom filter of a certain size and with a certain number of hashes

+bloomFilter.add(value) //adds a specific value into the bloomfilter bloomFilter.test(value) //tests if a specific value is in the bloomfilter
 ```

 ## Tests